The Pulse of K-Entertainment

 Why this matters for K-pop's next business phase

 The bigger story is that BTS is pushing K-pop further into event urbanism, where the value is not just music, but the ability to reorganize how a city looks, sells, and introduces itself for a limited window.
 We are past the point where a comeback can be measured only by chart peaks and first-week sales.
 The City ARIRANG extends the ARIRANG era into hospitality, food, retail, and public-space storytelling, and that makes the release cycle feel more like a temporary expo than a promo campaign.
 If you've been following BTS since the start of the ARIRANG era and the Gwanghwamun-scale comeback rollout, this move feels like the logical next escalation.
-Other agencies will absolutely study it.
+Other agencies will absolutely study it, especially with HYBE and BigHit Music now proving the model can travel across both US and Korean host cities.
 Few can copy it.
 BTS still operates on a scale where fandom is not just an audience.
 It is a travel market, a civic marketing tool, and now a city-format media platform.

 Fans Also Ask